PeteXC/blog/_posts/2022-03-23-my-first-blog.markdown

   - Cheaper!
   - Least convenient!
   - Maybe more fun?!
-3. [Github Pages][gh-pages]
+3. [Github Pages][gh-pages] (my option)
   - Cheapest!
 (FREE)
   - Also convenient!
   - Not as fun!
-  - My option!

 ### Wordpress

-I mean, I've heard of wordpress since university.
-Not great things, but it *was* in the context of trying to white-hat hack out of date wordpress websites in a secure systems lab.
+I've heard of wordpress since university.
+Not great things, but it *was* in the context of a secure systems lab where sites running on out of date wordpress software were the most vulnerable systems to exploits.

 As I understand, most websites currently are powered by these [CMS][CMS]'s as they're the easiest and fastest way to deliver a website.